Non-Ambipolarity of Microturbulent Transport: Force that gives non-ambipolar transport

 The momentum conserving force balance equations for electrons and ions are

 where the mass-flow speed is identified with the ion velocity.
-The ions have an intrinsic non-ambipolar drag force which will be derived below in the approximation of circular magnetic surfaces.
+The electrons and ions have the same number density, $n_e$.
+The ions have an intrinsic non-ambipolar drag force $\vec{F}_{na}$, which will be derived below in the approximation of circular magnetic surfaces.
+The force $\vec{F}_a$ enters the electron and ion equations with opposite signs and gives the ambipolar transport.